catarak/intro-to-p5.js/README.md

 - Why use programming as a tool to make art?
 - Who creates software?
 - How can we use programming in our daily lives?
+- What is p5.js?
+Why p5.js?

 ## Introduction
 In this workshop, we will be using p5.js to create interactive visual sketches.
 We will learn the basics of JavaScript code syntax to draw shapes, and use mous interaction.

 ### Target Audience / Prerequisite & Pre-Assessment
-Target Audience: high school students, familiar with creative coding but no programming experience.
+**Target Audience**: high school students, familiar with creative coding but no programming experience.

-What age range is this exercise designed for and what do students and teachers need to know or be able to do to be successful in the workshop?
-Any coding languages they should already be comfortable with, any frameworks or tools they should have installed before class.
+**Prerequisites**: familiarity using computers to write text.

 ### Outcomes & Goals
-This can be easily answered by completing these example sentences:
-* In this workshop we will be… (soldering, setting up a RPi home network, making a wearable that communicates with….)
-* Students will walk away with a deeper understanding of…
+Students will walk away with a deeper understanding of writing and reading code syntax.
+They will also gain understanding in how to translate visual ideas and drawings into code.
+They will understand how to position and scale shapes, as well as use numbers to create colors, and add mouse interaction and randomness to their work.

 ### Pacing / Duration
 Number of total hours the unit will take in a typical workshop session(s).
 Please try to take into account transition time between instruction and hands on exercises if any prep is necessary.